pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/supported-operations.md

 For input repositories at the top of your DAG, you can both add files to and download files from the repository.
-When you add files, Pachyderm automatically overwrites the previous version of the file if it already exists.

 Not all the repositories that you see in the results of the `ls` command are input repositories that can be written to.
 Some of them might be read-only